Publication of Regulatory Actions

 Where an order has been appealed to the FST, a notation of the appeal will be added to the registrant search along with a link to the FST webpage that tracks active appeals and decisions.

-At the end of the above time periods, the orders will be removed from the registrant search function but will otherwise remain on BCFSA’s website in accordance with this Administrative Process.
+At the end of the above time periods, the orders will be removed from the registrant search function but will otherwise remain on the BCFSA website in accordance with this Administrative Process.

-In the pensions segment, BCFSA publishes Decisions when the Superintendent takes any of the following actions:
+In the pension plans segment, BCFSA publishes Decisions when the Superintendent takes any of the following actions:

 • Specifies by order a date as the effective date of the termination of a pension plan (PBSA, s.
 97(4));